 Distributed/federated learning using multiple UE devices with local training sets, and a central server in the network.
 Typically a central model is distributed to UEs for local training.
 UEs use local data available to the device for local training, and training result updates are sent back to the central server, which aggregates and updates the central model.
 Global updates on the central model are then distributed to the UE devices for continuous training.

 NOTE: Compression aspects will be addressed once the digital representation of AI/ML models will be identified together with their associated service requirements (eg. traffic flow characteristics, latency, bitrate…).

-]

 4.2.1 Complete/Basic AI/ML model distribution

-[

 Figure 4.2.1-1: Service architecture for AI/ML model delivery with inference in the UE